johsteffens/xoimandel/README.md

 # xoimandel
-Mandelbrot Fractaler.
+Mandelbrot Set Fractaler.
 Easy to use.